-We run some malware tests during antivirus reviews, but the major testing labs do many more and over a longer period, and it's important to check their reports to get the big picture.
+We run some malware tests during antivirus reviews, but the major testing labs do many more and over a longer period, so it's important to check their reports to get the big picture.

 AV Comparatives hasn't tested G Data products for a few years now, but AV-Test includes them in most reports, usually with positive results.
-Its April 2017 ‘best antivirus software for Windows home user’ report found the program protected against 100% of widespread malware, and very close to 100% of zero-day attacks, earning it the maximum protection score.
-The report also found some performance impact and more false alarms than usual, though, reducing G Data's overall score.
+Its September/October 2018 Best Antivirus Software for Windows Home User report found the program protected against 100% of widespread malware, and very close to 100% of zero-day attacks, earning it the maximum protection score.
+The report also found much more performance impact than usual, though, reducing G Data's overall score.

-Finally, we tried to look deeper into the question marks over performance by checking PassMark's March 2017 Security Performance Benchmark.
-This report assessed 15 security suites with 23 metrics, and G Data was way down the field in 12th place (only Avira and a couple of Trend Micro products were lower).
+We tried to look deeper into the question marks over performance by checking PassMark's Consumer Security Products Performance Benchmarks 2019 (Edition 2).
+This report assessed 14 security suites with 23 metrics for their impact on performance, and G Data was way down the field in 9th place (only Avast/AVG, a couple of Trend Micro products and Bitdefender Internet Security were lower).

 Low scores like this are a disappointment, but it's important to keep them in perspective.
-G Data did well in some tests, the differences between the packages are often marginal, and protection is more important than speed, anyway.
-Test for the issue if it's a concern, but don't let it put you off downloading the trial.
+G Data did well in some of PassMark's metrics, the differences between the packages are often marginal, and protection is more important than speed, anyway.
+If you're concerned, check PassMark's report and read the details.